 Some jobs, are with Google, while others are related to Google’s services and products.
 Google-owned YouTube supports an additional 28,000 jobs and businesses related to Android apps another 199,000 jobs across the country.

-In 2019, over half a million Canadian businesses benefited from Google’s search and advertising tools, which provided the business with $16 to $23 billion in economic activity.
-In addition, the ad and search tools support $1.7 billion in exports in Canada.
+In 2024, Canadian businesses benefited from Google’s search and advertising tools, which provided over $70 billion in economic activity for Canadian businesses, nonprofits, publishers, creators and developers.
+In addition, the ad and search tools supported approximately $9.2 billion in exports in Canada.

 Canadian Businesses and Consumers Have a Positive View of Google